loda-lang/loda-programs/programs/oeis/list0.md

 * [A060576](http://oeis.org/A060576) ([L02 program](A060576.asm)): Number of homeomorphically irreducible general graphs on 1 labeled node and with n edges.
 * [A060577](http://oeis.org/A060577) ([L12 program](A060577.asm)): Number of homeomorphically irreducible general graphs on 2 labeled nodes and with n edges.
 * [A060584](http://oeis.org/A060584) ([L09 program](A060584.asm)): Compare ultimate and penultimate digits of n base 3, i.e., 0 if n mod 3 = floor(n/3) mod 3, 1 otherwise; also 0 if (n mod 9) is a multiple of 4, 1 otherwise.
+* [A060588](http://oeis.org/A060588) ([L22 program](A060588.asm)): If the final two digits of n written in base 3 are the same then this digit, otherwise mod 3-sum of these two digits.
 * [A060626](http://oeis.org/A060626) ([L07 program](A060626.asm)): Number of right triangles of a given area required to form successively larger squares.
 * [A060762](http://oeis.org/A060762) ([L07 program](A060762.asm)): Number of conjugacy classes (the same as the number of irreducible representations) in the dihedral group with 2n elements.
 * [A060785](http://oeis.org/A060785) ([L08 program](A060785.asm)): a(n) = 3*(n-2)*(5*n -11).